 - The number of Americans with Alzheimer's is projected to reach 16 million in 2050

-- The costs of caring for people with Alzheimer's and other dementias is an estimated $203 billion in 2013
+- The cost of caring for people with Alzheimer's and other dementias is an estimated $226 billion in 2015

-- Family and friend caregivers provide an additional $216 billion in unpaid care
+- Family and friend caregivers provide nearly $218 billion in additional unpaid care